LiuGangKingston/Personalized-Test-Creator/readme.md

 LATEX and FORTRAN are needed for extensive use of this package.

-However, if no answer
-is needed to be calcualted with FORTRAN language, no need to code further FORTRAN code.
+However, if no answer is needed to be calcualted with FORTRAN language, no need to code further FORTRAN code.
+For example, all questions are multiple-choice, or only a few test papers are needed, where all computations for answers can be done by any other means.

-We suggest to check the example files that come with the PTC package while reading the manual.